-Bayside is a city that is geographically very small and has a very high density.
-It’s major emissions source is industrial electricity consumption, likely due to the community’s industrial hubs within the municipal boundary.
-The second largest source of emissions is on road transportation.
+Bayside is a city that is geographically very small relative to the state average and has a very high urban density.
+It’s major emissions source is electricity consumption with the majority of this coming from industrial electricity consumption.

-The carbon emissions for Bayside have been having a notable reduction since 2005, with a notable change in direction occuring in the last few years.
+The carbon emissions for Bayside have had a notable reduction since 2005, with a notable reverse occurring in the last few years.

 |Source||SectorEmissions (t CO2e)|